Zhaohq96/Case-Study-Hydrographic-Survey-Data-Correction-Analysis/README.md

    After applying the correction (or using the raw data), evaluate the consistency and accuracy of the cable tracking.
 How well does the algorithm perform?

 ## Setup
-This repository consists of three main components:
+This repository consists of two main components:

 1. **A Jupyter Notebook (`.ipynb`)** that serves as the primary execution file.
 2. **Several Python modules (`.py` files)** that define reusable functions called by the notebook.
-3. **A shell script** used for automated batch processing.

 The project uses **Python 3.12** and requires the following dependencies: